Sign in

 Different Types of Light Bulbs

-There are four basic types of light bulbs on the market: incandescent, halogen, CFL and LED.
-Below is a summary of the features of each.
+Four basic types of bulbs include incandescent, halogen, CFL, and LED.
+Here's a summary of their features:

 Choosing Light Bulbs for Different Rooms